samanderson2003/TuneTracer/README.md

-# 🎵 Shazam-like Music Recognition System
+# 🎵 TuneTrancer - Music Recognition System

-A Python implementation of a Shazam-like music recognition system that can identify songs by analyzing their audio fingerprints.
+A Python implementation of a music recognition system that can identify songs by analyzing their audio fingerprints.

 ## Features